yummyblabla/StudyBreak/README.md

 An android app facilitates forming a healthy studying lifestyle.

+This Android app was created during the 27-hour BCIT Co-op Hackathon.
+My team and I were able to utilize a new technology to provide a working solution to a common problem.
+We aimed to provide a resource for students to improve their mental and physical health during their study sessions.

+With agile methodologies in mind, we held hourly stand-up meetings to delegate tasks, and communicated any successes and impediments that each member came across.
+This was successful, as each member was working on different features and collectively collaborate as a team.

+We achieved 2nd place out of 10 different teams.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.